Park Status during COVID-19

 Roads, Trailheads & Overlooks

-OPEN: Furnace Creek, Texas Springs, Sunset, Stovepipe Wells, Mesquite Spring, Wildrose, and Emigrant campgrounds are open.
-The primitive camp sites at Eureka Dunes, Homestake Dry Camp, and Saline Valley Warm Springs are open.
+OPEN: Furnace Creek, Mesquite Spring, Wildrose and Emigrant Campgrounds are open.
+The primitive campgrounds at Eureka Dunes, Thorndike, Mahogany, Homestake Dry Camp, and Saline Valley Warm Springs are open.

 Resorts: Lodging, Food, and Fuel